Heart failure - medicinesCHF - medicines; Congestive heart failure - medicines; Cardiomyopathy - medicines; HF - medicines

-Never stop taking your heart medicines without talking to your doctor first.
+Never stop taking your heart medicines without talking to your health care provider first.
 This is also true for other medicines you take, such as drugs for diabetes, high blood pressure, and other serious conditions.

-Your doctor may also tell you to take certain medicines or change your doses when your symptoms get worse.
-Do not change your medicines or doses without talking to doctor.
+Your provider may also tell you to take certain medicines or change your doses when your symptoms get worse.
+DO NOT change your medicines or doses without talking to provider.

-Also tell your doctor before you take any type of herb or supplement.
+Also tell your provider before you take any type of herb or supplement.